BORN IN MONTREAL, CANADA 1951

 CURRENTLY LIVES AND WORKS IN OJAI, CALIFORNIA

 Robert Polidori is a widely acclaimed photographer, most immediately recognized for his career-spanning work at the Château de Versailles, as well as his photographs of the fading grandeur of Havana and the devastating destruction of New Orleans in the aftermath of Hurricane Katrina.
-More recently, he has been working extensively on his ‘Dendritic Cities’ series, capturing the rampant and spectacular growth that have appeared in the last decades in cities such as Amman, Mumbai and Rio de Janeiro.
-The images in his recent Hotel Petra series illustrate how human interventions and the passing of time are inscribed on the surfaces of walls, and the rooms themselves bear witness to their history.
+His ‘Dendritic Cities’ captures the rampant and spectacular growth that has appeared in the last decades in cities such as Amman, Mumbai and Rio de Janeiro.
+Photographs from Hotel Petra illustrate how human interventions and the passing of time are inscribed on the surfaces of walls, and the rooms themselves bear witness to their history.
 His most recent photographs from the Convento di San Marco in Florence capture the solemnity and sheer force of the 15th Century frescos by Fra Angelico.